indeedeng/proctor/README.md

 #### Parameters

-In addition to the query parameters below, the service configuration can declare that certain variables come from the request headers instead.
+In addition to the query parameters below, the Pipet configuration can declare that certain variables come from the request headers instead.

 * ctx.{sourceKey} _(context variables without a defaultValue are required)_

-    All query parameters starting with _ctx._ are treated as context variables and converted to the type specified in the service configuration.
+    All query parameters starting with _ctx._ are treated as context variables and converted to the type specified in the Pipet configuration.

     Context variables are used in evaluating Proctor [rule expressions](http://indeedeng.github.io/proctor/docs/test-rules/).